rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 In `rustc`, all the major steps above are organized as a bunch of queries that call each other.
 For example, there is a query to ask for the type of something and another to ask for the optimized MIR of a function.
-These queries can call each other and are all tracked through the query system, and the results of the queries are cached on disk so that we can tell which queries' results changed from the last compilation and only redo those.
+These queries can call each other and are all tracked through the query system.
+The results of the queries are cached on disk so that we can tell which queries' results changed from the last compilation and only redo those.
 This is how incremental compilation works.